Here are 5 facts about the Selma march you may not know

 Five months after the march to Montgomery, the Voting Rights Act of 1965 was signed into law by President Lyndon B. Johnson.
 The act protected African-Americans' right to vote, ostensibly granted in 1870 by the 15th Amendment.

 The march in Selma also inspired other grassroots civil rights movements.
-Located between Montgomery and Selma, activists in rural Lowndes County formed an all-black political party called the Lowndes County Freedom Organization.
+Located near Montgomery and Selma, activists in rural Lowndes County formed an all-black political party called the Lowndes County Freedom Organization (LCFO) one year after the march.

 "Their fear stemmed from the county's long, bloody history of whites retaliating against blacks who strove to exert the freedom granted to them after the Civil War," the novel's description reads.
 "Amid this environment of intimidation and disempowerment, African-Americans in Lowndes County viewed the LCFO as the best vehicle for concrete change."